 Figma can help facilitate the developer handshake, and the collaborative nature of what that process should always aim to be.
 Consider the example below.
 A date picker component with various states.
 This particular component is inside a file setup to be a repository for all UI components in the design system.
 The components within it are shared to other files which contain the screen mockups.
 Rather than sending just the screens to the developer, consider sharing a link directly to your team library documents to accompany the mockups.

-Clicking the blue link will restore your master component.
+Clicking the blue link will restore your main component.
 Phew!

 Thanks for reading.
 If you have questions join us on Spectrum.